-Students may request a change of advisor through the Assistant Dean’s Office.
+Students may request a change of advisor through the Office of the Dean.
 Advisors may be changed if you have specified a major and the advisor you currently have is from another department or if your advisor is not on campus the days that are compatible with your schedule.
 The request requires the signature of the advisor you wish to change to and that of your current advisor.
-Request for Change of Advisor forms are available in the Assistant Dean’s Office.
+Request for Change of Advisor forms are available in the Office of the Dean.

 The Association of Independent Colleges of Art and Design (AICAD) Mobility Program provides an opportunity for students to study for one semester at another institution.
-The experiences of living in a different region and studying with new instructors are benefits the program offers.
-It is open to full-time BFA students who are in their Junior year, who are in good academic standing, and who otherwise meet the eligibility requirements of their specific program.
+It is open to full-time BFA students who are in their Junior year, are in good academic standing and meet the eligibility requirements of their intended mobility program.

-It is essential for students planning to study at another institution as part of the mobility program to discuss this process with the Dean and get written permission from their department chairs prior to applying for mobility.
+It is essential for a student planning to study at another institution as part of the mobility program to discuss this process with the Dean and get written permission from their department chair prior to applying for mobility.

-The student selects the institutions he or she would like to attend on mobility, but the host institution retains sole discretion in accepting individual applications and in determining the total number of students that it will accept in a given semester.
-The tuition is payable to the home institution, although fees may be charged by the host institution for student services, materials, etc. Fees must be paid prior to registration.
-The grades received by the host institution during the mobility semester will become part of the student’s official record at the home institution.
+The student selects the institutions he or she would like to attend on mobility, but the host institution retains sole discretion in accepting individual applications and in determining the number of students that it will accept in a given semester.
+The tuition is payable to Lyme Academy College of Fine Arts, although fees may be billed by and payable directly to the host institution for student services, materials, etc. Fees must be paid prior to registration.
+The student will receive the regular financial aid award, if any, to which they are entitled.
+The grades received from the host institution during the mobility semester will become part of the student’s official record at Lyme Academy College of Fine Arts.
 Mobility students must be able to document that they hold proper health insurance coverage.
 Housing is the responsibility of the student, although the host institution may offer assistance.

-To apply for mobility, students must fill out an application form, present a proposed program of study for the mobility semester (which must be established by working with the Dean, the department chair and the academic advisor), present a statement of purpose, obtain a transcript from the Registrar of all work completed to date, and offer 6 – 10 images of their work, including work in the proposed area of study.
-Images must be labeled with the artist’s name, the title, the medium, and the dimensions.
-Application deadlines at host institutions are April 10 for the Fall Term, and November 15 for the Spring Term.
+To apply for mobility, students must fill out an AICAD Mobility application, present a proposed program of study for the mobility semester (which must be established by working with the Dean, the department chair, and the academic advisor), present a statement of purpose, obtain a transcript from the Registrar of all work completed to date and offer 6 – 10 images of their work, including work in the proposed area of study.
+Images must be labeled with the student’s name, the title, the medium, and the dimensions.
+Host institutions must receive applications no later than April 10 for the fall term and November 1 for the spring term.

 Site Map | Request Information ~ © 2013 Lyme Academy College of Fine Arts ~ 84 Lyme Street Old Lyme, Connecticut 06371 | T: 860.434.5232 F: 860.434.8725